Sep 10, 2021 · 2 min read

 Finding Hope in Tragedy, Married Scientists Team Up To Battle Brain Disease

 From Parkinson’s to Alzheimer’s, neurodegenerative diseases are on the rise — yet few therapies exist to combat them.
-That’s why the Collaborative Pairs program at CZI’s Neurodegeneration Challenge Network (NDCN) is bringing together scientists to explore new ideas and new approaches.
+That’s why the program at CZI’s (NDCN) is bringing together scientists to explore new ideas and new approaches.

-Learn more about how the NDCN empowers scientists to pursue bold ideas in order to accelerate the science of neurodegeneration — and ultimately, the path to treatments.
+Learn more about how the in order to accelerate the science of neurodegeneration — and ultimately, the path to treatments.

 Losing my dad to Alzheimer’s disease was heartbreaking.
 But I have hope for the future, hope that society will one day be able to detect and treat brain diseases early.

 I am a scientist.
 So is my husband.
-We’re working together on a new approach to neurodegeneration.
+We’re working together on a to neurodegeneration.

 Our research starts with a question we’ve discussed for a long time at the dinner table: Does brain health begin in the gut?